Difference Between Hardwood and Laminate

 Hardwood vs Laminate

-The difference between Hardwood and Laminated floors is that hardwood flooring is a visually appealing, high-end construction material with unquestionable clout whereas Laminate flooring can resemble genuine wood.
+Hardwood and Laminated floors differ because hardwood flooring is a visually appealing, high-end construction material with unquestionable clout, whereas Laminate flooring can resemble genuine wood.
 People can nearly always detect that laminate flooring is not real hardwood.
-Engineered hardwood is suitable for installation on concrete, It is possible to put Laminated flooring over concrete or even most other surfaces.
+Engineered hardwood is suitable for installation on concrete, and It is possible to put Laminated flooring over concrete or even most other surfaces.

 Hardwood vs Laminate